-From April 2019, both Councils joined a larger partnership of local authorities, to improve the resilience of the service.
-The Central Building Control Partnership covers six councils -Lichfield District Council, Tamworth Borough Council, South Staffordshire Council, South Derbyshire District Council, Nuneaton and Bedworth Borough Council and North Warwickshire Borough Council.
-In 2019/20 the authority made a payment to the larger partnership of £35,200.
+From April 2019, the Council has been a member of the Central Building Control Partnership.
+The Partnership covers six councils - Lichfield District Council, Tamworth Borough Council, South Staffordshire Council, South Derbyshire District Council, Nuneaton and Bedworth Borough Council and North Warwickshire Borough Council.
+In 2020/21 the authority made a payment to the larger partnership of £35,200 (in 2019/20 we paid £35,200).